arrowtype/recursive/README.md

 Now, you can run the Recursive project scripts directly from the Scripts menu, or by opening them in the Scripting Window.

-## License

-The Recursive project is licensed under the [SIL Open Font License v1.1](OFL.txt).
-This is a free software license that permits you to use the font software under a set of conditions.
-Please refer to the full text of the license for details about the permissions, conditions, and disclaimers.

 ## Collaborators